Dezzmeister/csci3359-mp2/README.md

 <h1 style="text-align: center; font-size: 3rem;">Machine Problem 2: Private Message Chat Room Application</h1>

 This is a simple multi-user chat application.
-Someone runs the central server, and clients connect to the server with a username.
-Clients can send direct messages to other clients who are connected - but every message is seen by the server.
-The server routes messages to their intended recipients.
+A machine runs the central server, and multiple clients connect to the server with a username.
+Clients can send direct messages to other clients who are connected; however, every message is first seen by the server.
+The server then routes messages to their intended recipients.

+This program documentation consists of the following sections:

+- How to Run
+- Architecture
+  - Client Flow
+  - Server Flow

-##  How to run.
+##  How to Run

 Run the server with